rnkn/binder/README.md

 as included will be concatenated in a new buffer (separated by `binder-concat-separator` string.)

-In this buffer, calling `binder-concat-find-original-file` (bound to `M-RET`) will visit the original file corresponding to the text at point.
+In this buffer, calling `binder-concat-find-original` (`M-RET`) will visit the original file corresponding to the text at point.

 ## Why not just use Org Mode? ##